kenchan0824/simple-web3/README.md

 # Solana Simple Web3
 A simple API to interact with the Solana blockchain.

-In regard to testing Solana programs, ones often have to prepare multiple **user roles** and **tokens**, which can be tedious. *Simple-Web3* simplifies your tasks into just a few lines of code.
+In regard to unit test of Solana programs, ones often have to prepare multiple **user roles** and **tokens** beforehand, which can be tedious. *Simple-Web3* simplifies your tasks into just a few lines of codes.

 ## Setup

-Install the package with NPM under your project folder.
+Install with NPM under your project folder.
 ```
 npm i @solardev/simple-web3
 ```